apache/apisix/doc/plugin-develop.md

 ## write test case

-For functions, write and improve the test cases of various dimensions, do a comprehensive test for your plugin !
+For functions, write and improve the test cases of various dimensions, do a comprehensive test for your plugin!
 The test cases of plugins are all in the "__t/plugin__" directory.
 You can go ahead to find out.
 APISIX uses [****test-nginx****](https://github.com/openresty/test-nginx) as the test framework.
-A test case,.t file is usually divided into prologue and data parts by \__data\__.
+A test case (.t file) is usually divided into prologue and data parts by \__data\__.
 Here we will briefly introduce the data part, that is, the part of the real test case.
-For example, the key-auth plugin :
+For example, the key-auth plugin:

 ```perl
 === TEST 1: sanity